luhodaan/brick-assistant/README.md

 ### 📁 graphs
 Chore module of the project.
-This is where the workflow is defined and all the other pieces are glued toghther.
+This is where the workflow is defined and all the other pieces are glued toghether.

 #### Files